komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 tags: ['taiwan']
 ---

-In late January and early February of 2023, my family visited Tammy and I in Taiwan.
+In late January and early February 2023, my family visited Tammy and I in Taiwan.
 It's something I never really thought possible but always wanted.
-When I think about My Family, I automatically put myself back into the "normal" mode, the kind of thinking where moving to a foreign country or going to a coding bootcamp isn't like, a thing that people do.
-Yet I always argue that these sorts of things are much more accessible or even easy than people think, and lo and behold, having my family visiting us in Taiwan held to this argument.
+When I think about my family, I automatically put myself back into the "normal" mode, the kind of thinking where moving to a foreign country or going to a coding bootcamp isn't like, a thing that people do.
+Yet I always argue that these sorts of things are much more accessible or even easy than people think, and behold, having my family visiting us in Taiwan supported this argument.

 My family doesn't really have the kind of travel experience I have.
-They're not totally isolated typical Americans or anything, but this would be their first trip to Asia, and also one of the biggest sort of "adventure** trips, rather than traveling for a relaxing vacation on a beach somewhere, so it was for many reasons going to be a very unique experience for them.
+They're not totally isolated typical Americans or anything, but this would be their first trip to Asia, and also one of their biggest "adventure" trips, as opposed to traveling for a relaxing vacation on a beach somewhere, so it was for many reasons going to be a very unique experience for them.

 I have two reasons to put this blog post together: first, to record and reflect on the experience, and have on the web a sort of scrapbook of what we did and how much fun we had, that any of us can look at or share at any time.
-Second, I wanted to share as much of what we did and how we did it as possible, to enable other people to take similar trips, or perhaps convince others that trips like this are very much in the realm of Things That People Do.
+Second, I want to share what we did and how we did it, so as to enable other people to take similar trips, or perhaps convince others that trips like this are very much in the realm of Things That People Do.

 * [Planning](#planning)